96boards/website/_product/ce/ultra96/README.md

 product: true
 archived: false
 ---
-Ultra96 is an Arm-based, Xilinx Zynq UltraScale+ MPSoC development board based on the Linaro 96Boards Consumer Edition specification.
-This board boots from the provided Delkin 16 GB microSD card, pre-loaded with Linux.
+The Ultra96-V2 updates and refreshes the Ultra96 product that was released in 2018.
+Like Ultra96, the Ultra96-V2 is an Arm-based, Xilinx Zynq UltraScale+ ™ MPSoC development board based on the Linaro 96Boards Consumer Edition (CE) specification.
+Ultra96-V2 will be available in more countries around the world as it has been designed with a certified radio module from Microchip.
+Additionally, all components are updated to allow industrial temperature grade options.
+Additional power control and monitoring will be possible with the included Infineon Pmics.

 ***